harpreet-2146/age-calc/README.md

 # age-calc

-enter your birthdate and fine out your age
+enter your birthdate and find out your age

 Built using hmtl+css+js